 Monitor a database in SolarWinds Observability

 Use the Entity Explorer to view a list of your observed databases.
-The collected information about database health and performance is available for analysis in the Database widgets in the database entity's Overview tab.
+The collected metric data about database health and performance is available for analysis in the widgets in the database entity's Overview tab.

 The measurements gathered from your databases can also be reviewed for further analysis using the Metrics Explorer.